 In one case, while most of the passengers were set to embark on a hike around Willoughby Island, some elected to remain behind and watch a small pod of whales nearby.
 Seeing the interest in doing so, Craig accommodated that group by putting them aboard the boat’s skiff and motoring out closer to the pod while the rest of us hiked.

 The accommodations, too, were outstanding.
 My wife and I had one of three cabins that have been retrofitted to permit use by persons with disabilities.
 The twin beds were well-made, the en suite toilet and shower worked very well, and our nights were quiet from 10 p.m. til 6:30 a.m., when the boat’s generator resumed its service.

 Each night ended with gatherings that included wine and beer, appetizers, and the previously described meals, followed by wonderful desserts.
 While the excursion was not the least expensive of those entering Glacier Bay, it was likely the most customized and best curated trip around.
 Much of the credit for this should probably go to the Sea Wolf’s owner, Kimber Owen.
 What likely makes this the best value is the cohesion of the crew: these people really know Glacier Bay, and have the ability to customize the trip to make the most of each day.
 We saw the large cruise vessels poke their noses in the general direction of some of the Bay’s treasures.
 But at no time did any of us wish we were anywhere but with the crew of the Sea Wolf.

 This Travel Journal submitted by Christopher McNeil details his Sea Wolf Glacier Bay Adventure cruise with AdventureSmith Explorations.
 The Sea Wolf is on our curated list of best Alaska cruises for families and Alaska Yacht Charters and is perfect for a full boat charter cruise.
-Read all Small Ship Cruise Reviews for more insights from our alumni travelers and experts, or contact one of our Adventure Specialists to learn more about these small ship cruises and wilderness adventures: 1-877-620-2875
+Read all Small Ship Cruise Reviews for more insights from our alumni travelers and experts, or contact one of our Adventure Specialists to learn more about our Alaska trips: 1-877-620-2875